FDA raises more concerns about Ranbaxy's India plants, shares fall

-MUMBAI The Food and Drug Administration (FDA) has raised concerns about the manufacturing practices at a factory owned by Ranbaxy Laboratories Ltd, the Indian drugmaker said on Monday, sending its shares down to nearly a one-month low.
+MUMBAI Jan 13 The U.S. Food and Drug Administration (FDA) has raised concerns about the manufacturing practices at a factory owned by Ranbaxy Laboratories Ltd , the Indian drugmaker said on Monday, sending its shares down to nearly a one-month low.

 All of Ranbaxy's India-based factories are currently banned by the FDA from exporting medicines to the United States, the company's largest market, after the regulator's inspection found violation of its so-called good manufacturing practices.